bernatesquirol/tfm-docs/bayesian.md

  T_i &\sim \text{Poisson}(\text{rate}=\lambda_i)
  \end{align*}
 $$
-We only have one hyperparameter in this Bayesian graph that is $\alpha$.
+We have only one hyperparameter in this Bayesian graph that is $\alpha$.
 From the expected values of the distribution we have:
 $$
 E(T_i)=E(\text{Poisson}(\lambda_i)|\lambda_i)=E(\lambda_i)=E(\text{Exponential}(\alpha)|\alpha)=\frac{1}{\alpha}
 $$
-And as we want $E(T_i)=\bar{X}$, we'll have our initial rate for the $\lambda_i$'s be: $\alpha=\frac{1}{\overline{X}}$.
+And as we want $E(T_i)=\bar{X}$, we will have our initial rate for the $\lambda_i$'s be: $\alpha=\frac{1}{\overline{X}}$.

 With this steps we converted our prior in an informative prior.
 We could have also created two $\alpha_i$, one for every $\lambda_i$, but the values of those $\alpha_i$ wouldn't be so clear and unbiased.
-For example we could have initialized $\alpha_0$ to the inverse of the mean of the first days, and $\alpha_1$ to the inverse of the mean of the last days.

 This model will fit a $\tau$ that will be the day of the _distribution change_.
-Our prior for this $\tau$ will be a uniform, as we want all days to have the same probability to be the switch point.
+Our prior for this $\tau$ will be a uniform distribution, as we want all days to have the same probability to be the switch point.
 We expect to see a the change of behaviour near the confinement dates. [[2]](./#ref2)

 ## Model fit

 The implementation is done with [Tensorflow probability](https://www.tensorflow.org/probability/) (TFP) in Python 3.6.
-To fit the data into the model and get our posterior we'll use Markov Chain Monte Carlo algorithm.
+To fit the data into the model and get our posterior we will use Markov Chain Monte Carlo algorithm.
 This algorithm what it does is finding the most probable parameters for a given prior by sampling from the prior and fitting the data.
 When we specify the priors, we create a n-dimensional surface that can be modified in certain ways, depending on the parameters.
 The MCMC algorithm travels the space of all possible surfaces and finds which have the higher probability to have generated our data.
-There are several types of MCMC algorithm that change how the optimization works, we'll use Hamiltonian Monte Carlo.
+There are several types of MCMC algorithm that change how the optimization works, we will use Hamiltonian Monte Carlo.
 We need to create our prior in the TFP language so the `tfp.mcmc.HamiltonianMonteCarlo` function can optimize it:

 ```python
 def joint_log_prob(count_data, lambda_1, lambda_2, tau):